Introduction

 1. Fatigue That Doesn’t Go Away – A Common Iron Deficiency Symptom in Women

-2. Shortness of Breath
+2. Shortness of Breath During Daily Activities

-3. Pale or Yellowish Skin
+3. Pale or Yellowish Skin Due to Low Iron Levels

-4. Frequent Headaches or Dizziness
+4. Frequent Headaches and Dizziness from Low Oxygen Supply

-5. Cold Hands and Feet
+5. Cold Hands and Feet Caused by Poor Circulation

-6. Hair Loss and Brittle Nails
+6. Hair Loss and Brittle Nails Linked to Iron Deficiency

-7. Chest Pain or Irregular Heartbeat
+7. Chest Pain or Irregular Heartbeat in Severe Cases

-8. Restless Leg Syndrome (RLS)
+8. Restless Leg Syndrome (RLS) and Low Iron Levels

 When to See a Doctor

 If you notice two or more symptoms, it’s time to check with your doctor.
-A simple blood test (CBC + ferritin test) can tell you if you’re iron deficient or anemic.
+A simple blood test (CBC + ferritin test) can tell you if you’re iron-deficient or anemic.

 You should definitely get tested if:

-• You have heavy periods
+- You have heavy periods

-• You’re pregnant or breastfeeding
+- You’re pregnant or breastfeeding

-• Do you follow a vegetarian or vegan diet
+- Do you follow a vegetarian or vegan diet?

-• You’re recovering from surgery or illness
+- You’re recovering from surgery or illness

-• You’ve been feeling persistently unwell for weeks
+- You’ve been feeling persistently unwell for weeks

 Natural Ways to Boost Your Iron Levels